 In 2016, Jon Pestoni was the subject of a solo exhibition at the Cleveland Museum of Art, Ohio.
-Among recent group exhibitions are Trace of Existence, Ullens Center for Contemporary Art, Beijing (2016); Abstraction (sound and vision), Todd Madigan Gallery, California State University Bakersfield (2013); Alone Together, Rubell Family Collection, Miami (2013); and Real Simple, selections from the collection of Martin and Rebecca Eisenberg, Riverview School, East Sandwich, Massachusetts (2012).
-Pestoni’s work is in the permanent collections of the Cleveland Museum of Art; Fondation Louis Vuitton, Paris; Rennie Collection, Vancouver; Rubell Family Collection, Miami; Sammlung Goetz, Munich; and Ullens Center for Contemporary Art, Beijing, among other institutions.
-He lives and works in Los Angeles.
+Group exhibitions include Rosebud, Matthew Marks Gallery, Los Angeles (2019); Trace of Existence, Ullens Center for Contemporary Art, Beijing (2016); Abstraction (sound and vision), Todd Madigan Gallery, California State University Bakersfield (2013); Alone Together, Rubell Family Collection, Miami (2013); and Real Simple, selections from the collection of Martin and Rebecca Eisenberg, Riverview School, East Sandwich, Massachusetts (2012).
+Pestoni’s work is in the permanent collections of The Museum of Contemporary Art, Los Angeles; Cleveland Museum of Art; Fondation Louis Vuitton, Paris; Rennie Collection, Vancouver, Canada; Rubell Family Collection, Miami; Sammlung Goetz, Munich; and Ullens Center for Contemporary Art, Beijing, among other institutions.
+Pestoni lives and works in Los Angeles.